The Wound That Revealed the Whole

 🌕 The Feminine Flow

-Healing the mother wound opened a gateway to something vast — a feminine current of intuition, tenderness, and deep emotional intelligence that I had suppressed for decades.
+Healing the mother wound opened a door to a deep feminine energy of intuition, tenderness, and emotional intelligence that I had pushed down for years.

-When I was four, after a moment of fear and punishment, I remember pedaling away on my bike beneath the night sky.
-Someone had once told me, "When you look at the moon, it follows you wherever you go."
-And it did.
-That simple realization filled me with wonder and a sense of safety.
-I see now that it was my first experience of spiritual connection — the feeling that something luminous and steady was watching over me.
-Through that same light, I've learned that reflection itself is sacred.
+When I was four, after a hard moment, I remember riding my bike under the night sky.
+Someone once told me, "When you look at the moon, it follows you wherever you go."
+That idea made me feel wonder and safety.
+Now, I see this as my first spiritual connection, a feeling of being cared for.
+Through that same light, I have learned that reflection is sacred.

 Healing the mother wound revealed not just my pain, but my path.
 My body was never broken; it was wise.
 My story was never separate pieces; it was a constellation.
 And my task — my vocation — is to keep connecting the dots that lead us all home to a hidden wholeness.